In a Nutshell:

 Osaki Pro Alpina Massage Chair black variant with a tablet mounted to one side of the seat and the legports elevated

-Unfortunately, we can’t say the same for the offered deep tissue massage.
+Unfortunately, we can’t say the same for the deep tissue massage that is offered.
 As we mentioned earlier, this is a 2D massage chair.
-With no Z-axis movement, it can’t really increase the massage intensity.
+With no Z-axis movement, it can’t increase the massage intensity.
 All it can do is increase the speed of the rollers, which is not the same thing.

-We will talk about one way you can marginally increase the intensity of the rollers, but even then, the deep tissue massage really isn’t.
-It still feels good and is well worth trying out; just don’t expect it to provide any therapeutic benefit.
+We will discuss one way to marginally increase the intensity of the rollers, but even then, the deep tissue massage isn’t.
+It still feels good and is worth trying, but don’t expect it to provide therapeutic benefit.

-In addition to that, the Alpina offers both spot and partial massage modes and five different speed settings.
-This is very good, but honestly, given the Alpina’s capabilities, the design would be greatly strengthened by upgrading to a 3D track and including five intensity levels as well.
+In addition to that, the Alpina offers spot and partial massage modes and five different speed settings.
+This is very good, but given Alpina’s capabilities, the design would be greatly strengthened by upgrading to a 3D track and including five intensity levels.

 Osaki OS Pro Alpina black variant in zero gravity recline with the legports elevated slightly above the heart